kkocdko/kblog/source/toys/webusbkvm/README.md

 🌐 - [简体中文](#translation-zh-cn)

-An USB KVM (Keyboard Video Mouse) client in your browser.
+USB KVM (Keyboard Video Mouse) in your browser using WebUSB/WebSerial.
+With CH9329 chip.

 ## Why